 and for the Chart tie-ins.
 The Genius Trader

 libgt-perl-debian-dir-0.0.20120930-0.1.tar(20k, and sig)

 libfinance-ta-perl (about 265kb deb) is the Perl interface

 TA-Lib SVN snapshot made with the

-debian/ dir.
-The deb has a static linked copy of the
+The resulting deb has a static linked copy of the TA library, per its

-TA library per its usual build so there's no separate C library deb.
-It
+interface build rules, so there's no separate C library deb.

 (Back to the sitemap.)